DiGa66/terraform-provider-croccloud/website/docs/d/route.md

 ## Example Usage

-The following example shows how one might use a CIDR value to find a network interface id and use this to create a data source of that network interface.
+The following example shows how one might use a CIDR value to find the ID of a network interface and use this to create a data source of that network interface.

 ```terraform
 variable "subnet_id" {}